Migrate a Port-Based Policy to PAN-OS Using Expedition

 - When you import the legacy configuration, Expedition automatically assigns zone names.
-Rename zones so that their names describe the purpose they fulfill when you migrate the configuration to the PAN-OS appliance.
-Ensure zones are mapped correctly to interfaces.In addition, check the virtual router for static routes.
+Rename zones so that their names describe the purpose they will fulfill when you migrate the configuration to the PAN-OS appliance and ensure zones are mapped correctly to interfaces.In addition, check the virtual router for static routes.
 If many static routes exist, use Expedition to migrate the routes to the PAN-OS configuration.
 If there are only a few static routes, note them and then create them manually after you migrate the configuration.

 - Merge the migrated configuration with the PAN-OS Base configuration by dragging and dropping objects from the migrated configuration into the Base configuration.

 - Check the merged configuration for duplicate objects that the merge may have created and remove or merge them.